Effective APIs for Retailers: An Overview

 API Management, Design, and Development Simplified

 MuleSoft’s Anypoint Platform™helps retailers enable seamless integration and interoperability throughout the enterprise.
-With solutions for SaaS, SOA, and APIs, the Anypoint Platform makes it easy to share information across applications, services, and systems on-premises and in the cloud.
+With solutions for SaaS, SOA, and APIs, Anypoint Platform makes it easy to share information across applications, services, and systems on-premises and in the cloud.
 The connectivity these solutions enable allows retail organizations to unlock the systems and data.

 Anypoint™ Connectors provide instant API connectivity to some of the most popular retail applications and services.
 With a library of pre-built retail application integration solutions, retailers can rapidly connect and integrate CRM, accounting, billing, marketing, and other retail applications with legacy systems.
 Anypoint Connectors make it easy for retailers to deploy integrations rapidly, either on-premises or in the cloud.

 In addition, MuleSoft’s Anypoint Platform for APIs delivers the tools retailers need to design and build APIs that developers want to use.
-With tools to support every step in the development, implementation, and management of APIs, the Anypoint Platform for APIs is the most effective way to take APIs from concept to reality.
+With tools to support every step in the development, implementation, and management of APIs, Anypoint Platform for APIs is the most effective way to take APIs from concept to reality.

 Anypoint Platform for APIs allows you to: